 Please note: the original program itinerary has been modified by the Global Safety Office.
 The entirety of the trip will be spent in Sicily.

 One of the main ironies of our times is that we are feeling less safe and more fearful in a world that is increasingly securitized.
-In the aftermath of the break of Syrian civil war, Europe fell into a major “security crisis” owing to the first mass influx of refugees from outside of Europe.
-Against the backdrop of tightened border control and rise of anti- immigrant regimes in Europe since 2016, this Dialogue demonstrates how cities of refuge take on innovative socio-spatial roles and political agency in building solidarity with refugees and migrants.
+In the aftermath of the break of Syrian civil war, Europe fell into a major “security crisis” referred often as the “refugee crisis” owing to the first mass influx of refugees from outside of Europe.
+Against the backdrop of tightened border control and rise of anti- immigrant sentiments and policies in Europe since 2016, this Dialogue demonstrates how border cities take on innovative roles and political agency in building solidarity with refugees and migrants.

 For more information, please see the Global Experience Office website found here.

 Dialogue Student, Diego Maldonado, created a website of the 2023 trip.
 Check it out!

 Join us for a virtual Info Session on Tuesday, November 28th at 4pm on Zoom